Test Score Algorithms for Budgeted Stochastic Utility Maximization: A test score algorithm and approximation guarantees

 Under the $\beta$-small condition, each item cost is at most $\beta$ factor of the total budget.
 For small values of $\beta$ parameter, each item cost is a small fraction of the total budget.
-The case when item costs are small in comparison to available budget was studied in the context of knapsack problems, e.g., the online knapsack problem~\citep{Naor1,Naor2} and the knapsack secretary problem~\citep{knapsack-secretary}. \cite{keyword-bidding} formulated the keyword bidding problem in sponsored search auctions as the online multiple choice knapsack problem where the density of each item is bounded, which in turn implies that the cost of each item is bounded. \cite{resource-allocation} studied a class of online resource allocation problems where profits are generated by serving a sequence of requests by allocating given resources.
-The problem admits an online packing program, a generalization of the knapsack problem, and results are focused on the case where individual requests use a small amount of resources.
+The case when item costs are small in comparison to available budget was studied in the context of online knapsack problems~\citep{Naor1,Naor2}, knapsack secretary problems~\citep{knapsack-secretary}, keyword building problems \citep{keyword-bidding}, and online packing problems \citep{resource-allocation}.

 On the other hand, the $\beta$-regularity condition ensures that parameters $k_i$ are within constant factors of each other.
-Indeed, this condition is equivalent to $(1-\beta) \leq k_i/k_j \leq 1/(1-\beta)$ for all $i,j\in [n]$.
-Recalling the definition $k_i = \lfloor B/c_i\rfloor$, it is easy to observe that the $\beta$-regularity implies $(1-\beta)c_i \leq c_j B/(B-c_j)$ for all $i,j\in [n]$.
-If each item cost is a small fraction of the total budget then approximately the ratio of the costs of any two items are in $[1-\beta, 1/(1-\beta)]$.
+Indeed, this condition is equivalent to $(1-\beta) \leq k_i/k_j \leq 1/(1-\beta)$ for all $i,j\in \Omega$.
+Recalling the definition $k_i = \lfloor B/c_i\rfloor$, it is easy to observe that the $\beta$-regularity implies $(1-\beta)c_i \leq c_j B/(B-c_j)$ for all $i,j\in \Omega$.
+If each item cost is a small fraction of the total budget, then approximately the ratio of the costs of any two items are in $[1-\beta, 1/(1-\beta)]$.
 The smaller the value of parameter $\beta$, the more balanced the item costs are.
 The $0$-regular case corresponds to the case of equal item costs, which accommodates the special case of cardinality constraints.

-In the theorem we show next, we provide a tighter approximation guarantee for Algorithm~\ref{algo:simple-greedy} than in Theorem~\ref{thm:constant1}, under the assumption that item costs satisfy either $\beta$-small or $\beta$-regular condition.
+In the following theorem, we provide a tighter approximation guarantee for Algorithm~\ref{algo:simple-greedy} than in Theorem~\ref{thm:constant1}, under the assumption that item costs satisfy either $\beta$-small or $\beta$-regular condition.

-\begin{theorem} Assume that $g$ is a value function that is symmetric, monotone, continuous, and satisfies the extended diminishing returns property.
-Let $u$ be the corresponding utility function defined as in~\eqref{eq:utility}.
-If the item costs are $\beta$-small or $\beta$-regular for some $\beta\in[0,\frac{1}{2}]$, then
+\begin{theorem} Assume that $f$ satisfies conditions (C1)-(C4), and let $u$ be the corresponding utility function defined as in~\eqref{eq:utility}.
+If the item costs are $\beta$-small or $\beta$-regular for some $\beta\in[0,1/2]$, then the output $A$ of Algorithm~\ref{algo:simple-greedy} is such that